 Improve understanding of PR in communities in which PR is not a visible career option

-- we will work with others across the industry to achieve this, asking agencies and employers to lend support and expertise and to work with us to make this happen
+- work with others across the industry to achieve this, asking agencies and employers to lend support and expertise and to work with us to make this happen

-- we will seek to embed this into its work as an ongoing benefit to the profession.
+- seek to embed this into its work as an ongoing benefit to the profession.

 A best practice approach to internships

-- we will establish minimum expected standards for a best practice internship
+- establish minimum expected standards for a best practice internship

-- we will aim to balance out the need to ensure that internships are at the same time ethical and open to the widest possible number of people, without seeking to make it harder for employers to offer valuable opportunities to people seeking to gain access and experience.
+- aim to balance out the need to ensure that internships are at the same time ethical and open to the widest possible number of people, without seeking to make it harder for employers to offer valuable opportunities to people seeking to gain access and experience.

 A competence-based approach to recruitment

 A best practice approach to re-employment and return to work

-- we will establish a mentoring scheme aimed at members who are returning to work
+- establish a mentoring scheme aimed at members who are returning to work

-- we will provide better guidance for both the returning practitioner and the employer.
+- provide better guidance for both the returning practitioner and the employer.

 - View CIPR and Hanson Search: Getting the Balance Right, A study into the impact of maternity leave on the communications industry

 Take steps to tackle glass ceiling issues

-- we will clarify the position on glass ceiling issues relating to under-represented groups in senior management through further research
+- clarify the position on glass ceiling issues relating to under-represented groups in senior management through further research

-- we will engage with employers and members and will seek guidance from beyond the industry in developing a best practice approach to addressing glass ceiling issues.
+- engage with employers and members and will seek guidance from beyond the industry in developing a best practice approach to addressing glass ceiling issues.

-- to work towards an inclusive industry-wide approach to improving diversity in PR
+- work towards an inclusive industry-wide approach to improving diversity in PR

-- to look at enshrining the principles of diversity into both our policy and practice
+- look at enshrining the principles of diversity into both our policy and practice

-- investigating what resources are available in order to champion diversity.
+- investigate what resources are available in order to champion diversity.